NordGus/design-patterns/src/01_behavioral_patterns/04_strategy_pattern/exercise/README.md

 *The class breaks the single responsability principle and throws an exception when the encription algorithm is not implemented, this is something that the main class doesn´t need to know about*

 Refactor the code using the strategy pattern.
 What are the benefits of the new implementation?

+*Now the code is more readable and extensible, the ChatClient has only one responsability and the exception is not needed*